aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 ## Summary
 - Configure EVPN VXLAN on Leaf3
-- Establish Connectivity Between Host1, Host2, Host11 and Host22 in VRF vrf1
+- Establish Connectivity Between Host1, Host2, Host11 and Host22
 - Identify VNIs used for encapsulation
 - Identify Route Types used in a asymmetric EVPN IRB setup